 This is a locally specific issue to the parish and therefore, given its importance to the community, merits some reinforcement through policy in our Plan.
-Even small changes to lighting can have an impact when added together cumulatively.
+Even small changes to lighting can have an impact on wildlife and people when added together cumulatively.
 National planning policy addresses the subject limiting the impact of light pollution from artificial light on intrinsically dark landscapes.

-JLP Policy DEV 25.
+JLP Policies Dev 2 criteria 4, DEV 25.

-NPPF Para 15, 123 and 125.
+NPPF chapter 15 and paras 123 and 125.

-The Institute of Professionals and Dev 2.1, 2.4 and SDP 3.31 should be considered, and the International Commission on Illumination gives the values for obtrusive light illumination for exterior lighting installations and should be applied to all new builds within the parish.
-Lighting impacts upon habitats used by wildlife, particularly hedgerows, is stressed in SDP.
-3.32. https://theilp.org.uk/publication/guidance-note-1-for-the-obtrusive-light-2020
+The Institute of Professionals and JLP Dev 2.1, 2.4 and JLP SDP 2020 3.31 should be considered, and the International Commission on Illumination gives the values for obtrusive light illumination for exterior lighting installations and should be applied to all new builds within the parish.
+Lighting impacts upon habitats used by wildlife, particularly hedgerows, is stressed in JLP SDP.
+3.32.

+https:// theilp.org.uk/publication/guidance-note-1-for-the-reduction-of-obtrusive-light-2020/